brikis98/yevgeniy-brikman-homepage/_posts/2011-07-23-obsessed-with-lists-how-i-organize-my.md

 1. **Daily agenda**: a short list of items I plan on getting done for the day.
-1. **Note taking**: I have not found anything that can match pen and paper when taking notes while listening to a live speaker or presentation.
+1. **Note-taking**: I have not found anything that can match pen and paper when taking notes while listening to a live speaker or presentation.
 1. **Grocery list**: another short list that I put together in a hurry and then dispose of.